 As complaints go, this is not a big one, but it’s worth noting.

 FOREX.com is a solid choice for investors who want a dedicated foreign currency trading tool.
 Despite some primarily aesthetic design flaws, this is a data-rich trading platform that will accomplish most of what you need in this unusual space.
 The overall design and responsiveness of FOREX.com is clunky.
 Nevertheless, investors who are interested in this asset class should give it a look.

 - When it comes to foreign currency, don’t start by sinking your money into the market.
 Instead the best place to begin is with education.
 Currencies are their own segment of finance, with its own rules and behavior.
 Don’t dive in before you understand exactly what that means.

 - Don’t make big moves in your portfolio without getting good advice first.
 Work with a financial advisor.
 Finding one doesn’t have to be hard.
-SmartAsset’s matching tool can connect you with several financial professionals in your area in minutes.
-If you’re ready, get started now.
+SmartAsset’s matching tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Blue Planet Studio, ©iStock.com/fatido, ©iStock.com/sankai